CircuitSpells/angular-starter/README.md

 );
 ```

-For defining barrel-less modulesyou can initialize the Sheriff configuration by running the following command:
+For defining barrel-less modules you can initialize the Sheriff configuration by running the following command:

 ```bash
 pnpm sheriff init